-THIS COMMAND HAS NO EFFECT ON THE SPECIAL FEATURES COMMAND PASS-THRU, USER STRINGS, INITIALIZATION STRINGS AND 3270 HOST RPQs.
+THIS COMMAND HAS NO EFFECT ON THE SPECIAL FEATURES COMMAND PASS-THRU, USER STRINGS, INITIALIZATION STRINGS AND 3270 HOST RPQS.
 Command 31: Truncate/Wrap Select

-Selects truncate or wrap if the maximum print position is exceeded.
+Selects whether the interface truncates or wraps the text if the maximum print position is exceeded.